-John M. Engquist has served as Chief Executive Officer and Director of the Company since its formation in September 2005.
-Mr. Engquist previously served as President of the Company since its formation in September 2005 until November 2, 2012.
-He had served as President, Chief Executive Officer and Director of H&E LLC from its formation in June 2002 until its merger with and into the Company in February 2006.
+John M. Engquist was appointed Executive Chairman of the Board on January 1, 2019.
+Previously, Mr. Engquist served as Chief Executive Officer and Director of the Company since its formation in September 2005.
+Mr. Engquist served as President of the Company since its formation in September 2005 until November 2, 2012.
+He had served as President, Chief Executive Officer and Director of H&E Equipment Services LLC ("H&E LLC"), the predecessor to the Company, from its formation in 2002 until its merger with and into the Company in February 2006.
 He served as President and Chief Executive Officer of Head & Engquist Equipment, LLC ("Head and Engquist") from 1990 and director of Gulf Wide Industries, LLC ("Gulf Wide") from 1995, both predecessor companies of H&E LLC.
 From 1975 to 1990, he held various operational positions at Head & Engquist, starting as a mechanic's helper.
-Mr. Engquist serves as a director on the boards of a number of private companies.
-He also serves on the Leadership Council of St. Jude Children's Research Hospital in Memphis, Tennessee and serves as a board member of Dream Day Foundation.
-Mr. Engquist also serves on the Board of Directors of Our Lady of Lake Regional Medical Center, based in Baton Rouge, Louisiana.
-Mr. Engquist owns 75% of the membership interest in Old Towne Development Group, L.L.C. and serves as the Chairman of the Board of Managers.
-Mr. Engquist is a former board member of Baton Rouge Business Bank and Cajun Constructors, Inc.
+He is a director and serves on several committees for the LSU Foundation Board of Directors.
+Mr. Engquist also serves as a Director on the Board of Directors and as a member of the Finance Committee of Franciscan Ministries of Our Lady Health System, based in Baton Rouge, Louisiana.
+Mr. Engquist also serves on the Board of Directors of Mohawk Industries, Inc., a public company based in Calhoun, Georgia as well as on the Audit Committee and Corporate Governance Committee for Mohawk Industries, Inc.